-Fortunately, injured pedestrians may be able to collect compensation for their losses, injuries, and medical expenses, so if you live in Manchester, or somewhere else in Meriwether County and were injured in a car accident, it is critical to speak with an experienced Atlanta personal injury lawyer who can represent your interests after you have been involved in a pedestrian accident.Common Causes of Pedestrian Accidents
+Fortunately, injured pedestrians may be able to collect compensation for their losses, injuries, and medical expenses, so if you live in Manchester, or somewhere else in Meriwether County and were injured in a car accident, it is critical to speak with an experienced personal injury lawyer in the Atlanta region who is familiar with pedestrian accident causes and can represent your interests after you have been involved in a pedestrian accident.Common Causes of Pedestrian Accidents

 There are a variety of ways that pedestrians can be injured in traffic-related accidents.
 However, the most common causes of pedestrian accidents in Atlanta include:

 - Motorists driving under the influence of drugs or alcohol;

 - Drivers failing to yield the right of way;

 - Motorists who drive recklessly or disobey traffic laws;

 - Poor lighting;

 - Obscured traffic signs; and